-With the above configuration, no more than one application program may be executing at a time.
-The minimum main storage size in which concurrent execution of more than one program is supported is 32,768 bytes (5410 Model A16).
+With the above configuration, no more than one application program can be executing at a time.
+The minimum main storage size in which concurrent execution of more than one program is supported is 32K bytes (5410 Model A16).
+Additional devices supported for the Model 10 Disk System are: